-To effectively fight world hunger, an organization must do more than run a soup kitchen.
+To fight world hunger effectively, an organization must do more than run a soup kitchen.
 The American government has discovered that dumping surplus food on a poor country doesn't always eliminate hunger.
-It may even make matters worse.
+It can evenworsen the situation..

 The end result?
 Well, we did feed the little girl.
 But in the process, we threw her family out of what work they had, making her forever dependent on our handouts.

-Free food may occasionally be needed.
-Sometimes just a dollar's worth of vitamin-rich vegetables will save a child's eyesight.
+Free food may sometimes be needed.
+Just a dollar's worth of vitamin-rich vegetables may save a child's eyesight.
 In selected countries around the world, the Church of the Nazarene is involved in free food programs.
-But free food is only part of the answer for those 240 million people who live on the brink of starvation.
+But free food is only part of the answer for tens of millions of people who exist at the very brink of starvation.

-2. I give through the Church of the Nazarene because it is working to change those conditions which perpetuate the poverty cycle.
+2. I give through the Church of the Nazarene because it is working to change those conditions that perpetuate the poverty cycle.

 Even producing more and better food and making sure people eat balanced diets will not by itself eliminate the hunger problem.
 Contaminated water supplies and intestinal parasites compound the effects of malnutrition.
 High levels of illiteracy cripple educational efforts aimed at rural farmers.
 Unjust laws and corrupt government officials can also callously trap people at poverty levels.